Table of Contents

 In internal organs and abscesses, on the other hand, good effective concentrations are reached.
 Since the excretion occurs at 90 % via the kidneys, during renal failure toxic concentrations can be reached very quickly and particular care is required.
 Another contraindication exists for deafness because it is fostered by glycopeptide antibiotics.

 Resistance to vancomycin is based on a change in the murein strands.
 Instead of the usual alanyl-alanine residue resistant, bacteria have a pentapeptide at their murein strands.
 The binding of vancomycin to this pentapeptide is significantly worse.
 Resistance genes are VanA which is plasmid-coded and causes a resistance to vancomycin and teicoplanin.
-VanB and VanC, however, only encode resistances to vancomycin.
+VanB and VanC, however, only encode resistance to vancomycin.
 As mentioned above, these resistances especially involve Enterococcus faecium (but less frequently E. faecalis) and S. aureus as well.
-These only severely limited staphylococci are called VISA for vancomycin intermediate S. aureus.
+These only severely limited staphylococci are called VISA for vancomycin-intermediate S. aureus.

 Vancomycin is indicated for infections with staphylococci in case of penicillin allergy, resistant corynebacteria, and enterococci.
 It is the medication of choice against endoplastitis, so for example, the infection of a prosthetic heart valve or a peritoneal catheter, and is often combined with rifampicin or gentamicin, in order to cover resistant staphylococci and enterococci.